 The reason why this annoys me is that it’s abusing the fact that most people who have a website built either for themselves or their company don’t know the value of these links.
 It’s basically the web developer taking advantage of the ignorance of their customer.
 A customer who, in most cases, wouldn’t even know how to take a link like that out.
 Now, what does that make them?

 Don’t get me wrong; I’m not saying web developers and web designers can’t have these links, they should just be very open about it and not make it a default.
 So if you’re a customer with footer links on your site, and it hasn’t been discussed with you, nor is it not in the contract with your web developer or designer, feel free to take it off or, better yet, ask for that discount.

-If you’re using a WordPress theme or free template that has one of these footer links, and you’ve gotten it for free, I’d leave it there, because that’s how you “pay” the designer / developer.
+If you’re using a WordPress theme or free template that has one of these footer links, and you’ve got it for free, I’d leave it there, because that’s how you “pay” the designer/developer.
 If it has multiple links like that, or really spammy ones like sometimes happens on non-legit theme sites, I’d personally take them out immediately, or not use the theme at all.